GENI-NSF/geni-tools/README.txt

  to support federation, it should be a directory with all trusted / federated CH and CA certificates or certificate chains (PEM format).

+ The geni_aggregates file lists the Aggregate Managers that have federated with this Clearinghouse.
+For some other examples see src/geni/ch.py.
+This is how a single gch can contact multiple AM API compliant agggregate managers from whatever control framework.

  Optional arguments include -H to specify a full hostname, -p to listen on a port other than 8000, and --debug for debugging output.

- See geni/ch.py constants to change the known Aggregates, slice URNs, etc. EG by adding other known federated aggregates, a single gch instance can point a client at multiple GENI AM API compliant Aggregate Managers from whatever control framework.
+ See geni/ch.py constants to change the slice URNs, etc.

 3. Start the aggregate manager server: